1Zpresso Q2 $45 vs Silvia $800 — Cheap Tool Wins 2026?

 1Zpresso Q2 What You're Actually Getting

 The Q2 is positioned as an entry-level hand grinder, but it's more capable than that title suggests.
 The 38mm steel burrs are fine enough for everything except espresso.
-You get consistent medium and coarse grinds that make pour-over, French press, and AeroPress stand out.
+You get consistent medium and coarse grinds that make pour-over, French press, and AeroPress excel.
 If you already own an espresso machine and just need a grinder for other brew methods, the Q2 is legitimate.

 - Medium and coarse grinds with tight uniformity for drip, pour-over, French press